kuriwaki/ticketsplit-JOP/README.md

 as **a RStudio Project**.
 This will activate the package manager renv easily.

+For convenience, `00_replicate-ALL.R` loops around all R scripts and executes them indpendently.

 ## Structure

 This repository has the following scripts.
 The name of the file